Eiger BioPharmaceuticals doses first patients with Lambda in COVID-19 trial

 Eiger BioPharmaceuticals said that it has dosed the first patients in a phase 2 trial of its hepatitis delta virus drug candidate peginterferon lambda (Lambda) in outpatients at the Stanford University School of Medicine having mild COVID-19.

 The California-based biopharma company said that nearly 120 patients will be randomly grouped in a 1:1 ratio to receive a single subcutaneous dose of Lambda or normal saline placebo in the mid-stage trial.
-Eiger BioPharmaceuticals aims to assess the efficacy of Lambda in bringing down the duration of viral shedding of SARS-CoV-2 virus and in reducing the duration of symptoms and hospitalization in patients having mild COVID-19.
+Eiger BioPharmaceuticals aims to assess the efficacy of Lambda in bringing down the duration of viral shedding of and in reducing the duration of symptoms and hospitalization in patients having mild COVID-19.

 Patients taking part in the COVID-19 trial will be followed for 28 days.